 4. Intimidation, they might yell, name call, project, gossip, silent treatment, play people off against each other, threaten to make life as difficult as possible for you.

-How to disarm, retreat and don’t react, take notes, keep records, document with, dates, witnesses, and take to the boss or senior management if it’s the boss, take it to whoever you need, until you get the help and support you need, for smaller companies you might just have to face the fear and walk away, to start an incredible new job.
+How to disarm, retreat and don’t react, take notes, keep records, document with dates, witnesses, and talk to the boss or senior management if it’s the boss, take it to whoever you need, until you get the help and support you need, for smaller companies you might just have to face the fear and walk away, to start an incredible new job.

-5. Insensitive to others needs.
-You can get this again with a boss or a colleague, with their lack of empathy they have no thoughts to the needs of those around them.
-If you’re overworked, underpaid, stressed, family issues or ill, to them it’s not their problem, they will offer no help or support, they will just want to take more from you, unless your being idolised, which they are usually doing to play you off against other colleagues, or to get something from you before they drop you again.
+5. Insensitive to others’ needs.
+You can get this again with a boss or a colleague.
+With their lack of empathy, they have no thoughts about the needs of those around them.
+If you’re overworked, underpaid, stressed, family issues or are ill, to them, it’s not their problem.
+They will offer no help or support.
+They will just want to take more from you unless you are being idealised, which they are usually doing to play you off against other colleagues or to get something from you before they drop you again.

-6. Uses you to for their own gains, as narcissists are self-entitled and exploit people, they do use people, so they might want you to go above and beyond for them, so they’ll want you to do things for them that are above and beyond the job description, or more than you’d normally do for a work colleague, they might want you to run personal errands, they be no or very little give and take, they be no extra pay or acknowledgement, any praise will be given in front of others, to make those feel envious and work harder, now some bosses or colleagues might ask these things, it will be genuine and if you were to ask them they most likely would for you.
+6. Uses you to for their own gains, as narcissists are self-entitled and exploit people.
+They do use people, so they might want you to go above and beyond for them, so they’ll want you to do things for them that are above and beyond the job description, or more than you’d typically do for a work colleague, they might want you to run personal errands, they’ll be no or very little give and take, they are no extra pay or acknowledgement, any praise will be given in front of others, to make those feel envious and work harder, now some bosses or colleagues might ask these things, it will be genuine and if you were to ask them, they most likely would for you.

-A colleague might ask continually to borrow money from you, rarely to never paying you back, they might ask you to go to their home and help them lift or fix something, they might always be in need of a lift to or from work and if you say no for whatever reason you can not help out that day, you will most often get the silent treatment, if you say yes they’ll just ask for more and more, never really showing any form of gratitude, and always just using you more and more to meet their own needs, they don’t care if you have to go out of your way for them on a continued basis, all they care for is their needs are being met.
+A colleague might ask continually to borrow money from you, rarely to never paying you back.
+They might ask you to go to their home and help them lift or fix something.
+They might always be in need of a lift to or from work.
+If you say no for whatever reason, you can not help out that day.
+You will most often get the silent treatment if you say yes.
+They’ll just ask for more and more, never really showing any form of gratitude, and always only using you more and more to meet their own needs.
+They don’t care if you have to go out of your way for them on a continued basis.
+All they care for is their needs are being met.

-How to disarm, if it’s not in your contract and you feel uncomfortable doing something then say no, if it’s a colleague, then they will have people to help them if they can not help themselves, yes good people might be in need of support, and there is nothing wrong with doing favours for those in need, just make sure you’re doing them for the right people. narcissistic people are all about taking.
+How to disarm, if it’s not in your contract and you feel uncomfortable doing something, then say no, if it’s a colleague, then they will have people to help them if they can not help themselves, yes good people might be in need of support.
+There is nothing wrong with doing favours for those in need.
+Just make sure you’re doing them for the right people.
+Narcissistic people are all about taking.

-7. Uses you to break rules or ethical norms, often they will do just enough for you, so when they ask you to do something that’s not feeling right, you believe they are a good person, they ask with such conviction you feel guilty or like you would be betraying them if you didn’t, they pull you in with the idolisation, twist it into your idea, so you do things that you wouldn’t normally do, they often make out that in some way it’s not for them it’s all to help you, and when you do it, they will use it against you further down the line either to break a boundary, so when you stand tall and say no, they can do the “after all I’ve done for you.”
-To try and make you feel guilty or to intimidate you, as they believe they are entitled, they pull you in unwittingly as an enabler, until you struggle to find a way to break free.
-Many narcissists believe they are above the law, they will take big or small advantage of those around them, they will abuse financial expenses, often using employees somehow to do so, they will falsify legal documents, to meet needs of their own, or to gain extra financial resources by falsifying business earnings, either by earning less or more depending in their need at that time.
+7. Uses you to break the rules or ethical norms.
+Often they will do just enough for you, so when they ask you to do something that’s not feeling right, you believe they are a genuine person.
+They ask with such conviction you feel guilty, or like you would be betraying them if you didn’t, they pull you in with the idolisation, twist it into your idea.
+Hence, you do things that you wouldn’t normally do, they often make out that in some way it’s not for them it’s all to help you, and when you do it, they will use it against you further down the line either to break a boundary, so when you stand tall and say no, they can do the “after all, I’ve done for you.”
+To try and make you feel guilty or to intimidate you, as they believe they are entitled, they pull you in unwittingly as an enabler until you struggle to find a way to break free.
+Many narcissists think they’re above the law.
+They will take big or small advantage of those around them.
+They will abuse financial expenses, often using employees somehow to do so.
+They will falsify legal documents to meet needs of their own or to gain extra financial resources by falsifying business earnings, either by earning less or more depending on their need at that time.

 How to disarm.
-There’s no easy way out of these things, make sure you safely have as much evidence as you can, in case they come after you, then make the choice to accept no more and leave the job, person or business, they might hit with smear campaigns.
-I’ll add the smear campaign link at the bottom, just stay out of it the best you can.
+There’s no easy way out of these things.
+Make sure you safely have as much evidence as you can in case they come after you, then make a choice to accept no more and leave the job, person or business.
+They might hit with smear campaigns.
+I’ll add the smear campaign link at the bottom.
+Just stay out of it the best you can.

-8. They will blame others for their own failures as a narcissist can not self reflect on the errors of their ways and will not accept accountability in any for or responsibility unless it serves a purpose for them, once served they will switch the blame again, they are highly sensitive to any form of perceived criticism.
-Negative feedback or constructive criticism severely damages the narcissists already fragile ego, they will blame employees, triangulate employees, project onto those around them, you might witness anger, or forms of the silent treatment, I shall add silent treatment link at the bottom.
+8. They will blame others for their own failures as a narcissist can not self reflect on the errors of their ways and will not accept accountability in any form or responsibility unless it serves a purpose for them.
+Once served, they will switch the blame again.
+They are highly sensitive to any form of perceived criticism.
+Negative feedback or constructive criticism severely damages the narcissists’ fragile ego, and they will blame employees, triangulate employees, project onto those around them.
+You might witness anger or forms of the silent treatment.
+I shall add a silent treatment link at the bottom.

-10. The negative emotions, narcissist are full of negative emotions, they can and they will do all that they can to pull others down and make them feel insecure, be it a boss triangulating employees or a colleague playing people off against each other, they do all they can to manipulate and keep people off balance, they can criticise, judge and ridicule often in subtle ways, or in ways perceived to be helpful yet are toxic They like to make those around them feel inferior so that they feel dominant.
+10. The negative emotions, Narcissists are full of negative emotions, they can, and they will do all that they can to pull others down and make them feel insecure, be it a boss triangulating employees or a colleague playing people off against each other.
+They do all they can to manipulate and keep people off balance.
+They can criticise, judge and ridicule often in subtle ways or in ways perceived to be helpful yet are toxic They like to make those around them feel inferior so that they feel dominant.

 11. Tantrum or threaten, a narcissist boss or colleague will threaten with all they have, anything they Manipulated you to do they will use against you, they will threaten court proceedings if they feel they can, again this can be subtle “I could take you.”
 The Covert way, or obvious “I will take you.”

-Remember most things you did at the time you believed them to be a good person, and you did what you did with good intentions, whether what you did was rights or wrong, most often these predictors do take advantage of other people’s good nature, most often if they take you to court, you might be able to gather enough evidence to let them sink themselves, so if they are threatening, gather what evidence you can, emails, texts, bank transfers and dates, keep them safe, where they’ll never be able to get to them and walk away.
+Remember most things you did at the time.
+You believed them to be a genuine person.
+You did what you did with good intentions.
+Whether what you did was right or wrong, most often, these predictors do take advantage of other people’s good nature.
+Most often, if they take you to court, you might be able to gather enough evidence to let them sink themselves, so if they are threatening, gather what evidence you can, emails, texts, bank transfers and dates, keep them safe, where they’ll never be able to get to them and walk away.

 They will be gaslighting people with all the “I never said that.”
 Or “If only you’d had done this correctly.”
 Or “I never agreed to that.”
 They are most often always looking for that get out of jail free card.

-You can help other people who will either inspire you or drain you, if they drain you it’s time to walk away, you can not change other people especially those with a disorder it’s who they are and unless they can recognise and take action to change they will continue the cycle with you or with someone else, no one deserves to be abused, every deserves to make the choice to walk away.
+You can help other people who will either inspire you or drain you.
+If they drain you, it’s time to walk away.
+You can not change other people, especially those with a disorder.
+It’s who they are, and unless they can recognise and take action to change, they will continue the cycle with you or with someone else.
+No one deserves to be abused.
+Everyone deserves to make a choice to walk away.

-You did not cause it and you can not change it, it’s who they are, it’s a tough enough job changing ourselves and our own life patterns, people can only ever change themselves, yes with helpful guidance and support, but manipulative people only ever do this on a temporary basis, we all make mistakes and errors in judgment that’s a part of life, life’s lessons and how we learn, yet mistakes repeated more than once is a decision, whether, that’s someone else’s decision because they don’t feel guilty, empathy or remorse and see no need to change, or ours through fear or regret or what if we are wrong about them, we should stand by and help them, unfortunately this isn’t always the case, good people yes, those who rattle your anxiety, your instincts, your inner peace, no walk away, set yourself free, and create a much happier, more peaceful life for you.
+You did not cause it, and you can not change it.
+It’s who they are.
+It’s a tough enough job changing ourselves and our own life patterns, people can only ever change themselves, yes, with helpful guidance and support, but manipulative people only ever do this temporarily.
+We all make mistakes and errors in judgment that are a part of life, life’s lessons and how we learn, yet mistakes repeated more than once is a decision, whether that’s someone else’s decision because they don’t feel guilty, empathy or remorse and see no need to change, or ours through fear or regret or what if we are wrong about them, we should stand by and help them.
+Unfortunately, this isn’t always the case.
+Good people, yes, those who rattle your anxiety, your instincts, your inner peace, no walk away, set yourself free, and create a much happier, more peaceful life for you.

 All about the narcissist Online course.